top of page

 Members are unequal

 Ordinance 214 and the new resolution are conflicting, so the current procedure involves voting to repeal Ordinance 214 at the upcoming City Council Meeting on December 10.
 If this occurs, it could potentially impede any Council member who wishes to remove an item from the Consent Agenda for any reason in the future.
+In previous meetings, I've called this new process a rubber stamp calendar because once an item is on the consent calendar, removing it requires a majority vote, which almost ensures its approval.

 Thank you for taking the time to read this and be involved.